 - Michigan Breastfeeding Network – collection of learning resources, including workshops, webinars, articles, and podcasts

-- Kansas Breastfeeding Coalition – collection of educational resources and links
+- Kansas Breastfeeding Coalition – collection of educational resources and links related to racial and LGBTQIA+ equity

 - Historical Trauma, Racism and White Privilege: The Barriers to Breastfeeding Success – GOLD Learning continuing education lecture from Camie Jae Goldhammer